Motion to Take Note

 Speaking on “The Andrew Marr Show” earlier this month, the Prime Minister said that, if the vote was lost on Tuesday, we would be in uncharted waters, and that of course has consequences for the union.
 In our debate, we have had some professional political cartographers steering us away from the jagged rocks below the cliff edge to which some siren Brexiteers entice us, and indicating where calmer waters and more favourable winds may prevail.
 No deal would be bad for all of us but it would create particular political tensions in Scotland and Northern Ireland, as we have heard today from my noble friends Lord McInnes and Lord Dunlop, and from the noble Lords, Lord Thurlow, Lord Hannay and Lord Hay, who spoke about the backstop.
 I think we were all moved by the speech from the noble Lord, Lord Wigley, about Wales and the late Steffan Lewis, to whom he paid tribute.

 It is worth rewinding briefly to see how we got here.
 Of course, the centrifugal forces within the UK predate the Brexit referendum, as the noble Lord, Lord Lisvane, said in his opening remarks.
-This was repeated by the noble Lords, Lord Judd and Lord Chartres.
+This was repeated by the noble Lord, Lord Judd, and the noble and right reverend Lord, Lord Chartres.
 We saw the growth in political support for Scottish independence when the SNP unexpectedly won overall control at Holyrood, and in Northern Ireland we have seen growing support for the party that believes in a united Ireland.
 The Brexit referendum crystallised and added momentum to these forces.

 During our debate, there has been criticism of the decision to hold referendums, a point made by the noble Lord, Lord Empey.
 The noble Lord, Lord McCrea, reminded us of how we got here.
 I am personally cautious about referendums as they can cause tension with our parliamentary democracy, but there are some issues which it cannot satisfactorily resolve.
 For example, the SNP, mentioned by the noble Lord, Lord Thurlow, was never going to win a majority in Westminster to deliver Scottish independence, yet there was clearly significant support for it in Scotland.
 The referendum was the right way to resolve that issue.
 Likewise, UKIP was never going to win a Westminster election, but in 2014 it topped the poll in the EU elections on an unequivocal manifesto of withdrawal.
 Again, the referendum was the right way to resolve this question and lance the boil.